sulabh915/Cheatsheet_database_and_scripts/Active_directory/Attack After Domain Compromise(Persistance).md

 ### Diamond Ticket  Attack:
 **Diamond Attack**, the attacker leverages the **KRBTGT AES hash** to **decrypt a valid TGT (Ticket Granting Ticket)**.
 Then, they **modify the PAC (Privilege Attribute Certificate)** inside the TGT before **re-encrypting** the modified TGT with the **KRBTGT AES hash** again to make it appear **legitimate**.

  This attack is essentially a **TGT modification attack**.
-The attacker doesn’t need to steal the original TGT or create a completely new one; instead, they simply manipulate the PAC within an existing TGT
+The attacker doesn’t need to steal the original TGT or create a completely new one; instead, they simply manipulate the PAC within an existing TGT.

 -